Enmo7/car_plane_dataset_VGG19/README.md

 # car_plane_dataset_VGG19
-Computer Vision & Transfer learning
+Computer Vision & Transfer Learning
+We will Use VGG19 Transfer Learning to solve this problem.